gitpie/GitPie/README.md

 GitPie is a Multiplataform Client for [Git](https://git-scm.com/) that have the goal to be a simple and elegant solution to manage any git project don't matter what git service you use.
 And the best is 100% open source.

 ## Warning
 The pie is extremely hot!
-Eat it can hurt!
+Eating it can hurt!

 GitPie is under hard development.
 And can have a lot of bug and unterminated capabilities.
 Please go easy and be gentle.